 - the risk in the goods lies with the owner until they are delivered.

 - transfer intellectual property to the intended party

 - grants of licences to use intellectual property

-- Assurances: additional promises to do further acts (such as executing documents) to give full effect to the contract.
+- Further Assurance clauses: additional promises to do further acts (such as executing documents) to give full effect to the contract.
 There are tricks in the trade with these clauses.
 Courts have said that the assurance needs to relate to an obligation set out in the contract.

 At this point, you know the term of the contract, the services to be provided, any special rules of interpretation that apply in the contract.